splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 INSTANCE = [Your workshop name]
 ```

-Please make a note of the `INSTANCE` environment variable value as this is the reference to you workshop instance and we will need it later to filter data in the **Splunk Observability Suite** UI.
+Please make a note of the `INSTANCE` environment variable value as this is the reference to your workshop instance and we will need it later to filter data in the **Splunk Observability Suite** UI.

 For this workshop, **all** of the above are required.
 If any have values missing, please contact your instructor.